COCONUTS-2b: Atmosphere

 The planet's spectral type suggests high amounts of methane, water vapor and low amounts of carbon monoxide in the atmosphere of COCONUTS-2b.
 It might also have both clouds and a non-equilibrium process in its atmosphere.

 Due to its large orbital separation, COCONUTS-2b is a great laboratory to study the atmosphere and composition of young gas-giant exoplanets.
-Astronomers estimate the planet's temperature to be around 434 K.
+The planet's temperature is estimated at 496 K.

 Observations with Gemini/Flamingos-2 showed a spectral type of T9.5±0.5, near the T/Y transition.
 The spectrum is also more consistent with disequilibrium chemistry and the presence of clouds.
 Additionally the atmosphere shows a diabatic thermal structure, meaning the pressure-temperature profile is non-adiabatic.
 Adiabatic means here an increase of the temperature with pressure.
 The observation also indicate a sub- or near-solar metallicity.

 Host star

 L 34–26, also known as COCONUTS-2A and TYC 9381–1809–1, is a M3-type dwarf star located 35 light-years from Earth, in the constellation of Chamaeleon.
 The star is about one-third the mass of the Sun, with an age between 150 and 800 million years old.

 Researchers using TESS found that L 34-26 showed stellar flares about every 0.48 days.
 It was the most active planet hosting star in their sample.
 The team studying the host star also found that L 34-26 is fast rotating with a rotation period of 2.83 days.
 The planet should not be influenced by the flares, because of the large orbital separation.
-The star is seen almost equator-on with i = 81.8±5.8 deg and might belong to the proposed Ursa Major corona, which is 400 million years old.
+The star is seen almost equator-on with ±81.8 deg and is considered to be a member of the Ursa Major corona with a probability of 99%.
+Being a member of the corona, the age of the star and its planet would be 414±23 million years.